cfpdx-401JS-spring-2017/functional-array-methods/LAB.md

 Takes a callback of signature `(item, index) => {}` and creates a new array with the return value of each called callback.
-Skips any `undefined` array item values, but puts `undefined` for that item in the new array.
+Skips any holes in the array, and mapped array should have hole in same spot.

 Returns the "mapped" new array.